Tame class field theory over local fields: End of proofs under bad reduction

 \subsection{Finiteness of the torsion subgroups of fundamental groups}

-In this subsection, we shall prove a refinement (see \thmref{thm:Main-8*}) of the results of \S~\ref{sec:L-compl-tor} and \S~\ref{sec:Tor-L-compl}.
+We shall now prove a refinement of the results of \S~\ref{sec:L-compl-tor} and \S~\ref{sec:Tor-L-compl}.
 We remark though that this refinement already follows from \thmref{thm:J-fin} when $X$ is geometrically connected.
 At the same time, we also remark that \thmref{thm:Main-8*} was not earlier known even for projective schemes over $k$ in any dimension without the assumption of geometrically connectedness.

 The key lemma for proving \thmref{thm:Main-8*} is the following.